REAILAB/.github/profile/README.md

 This is a space for awesome application of AI in Renewable Energy!

-# 🌈 Contribution guidelines - how can the community get involved?
+# 🌈 Contribution guidelines - how to get involved ?

 If you are interested in the application of AI in renewable energy, do not wait to join it!